Who is a Non-Resident Indian (NRI)?

 Does an NRI, PIO, FII require any approval from the RBI to invest in mutual fund schemes?

 No special approval is required.
 Under Schedule 5 of the Foreign Exchange Management (Transfer or Issue of Security by a Person Resident Outside India) Regulations, 2000, RBI has granted a general permission to NRIs and FIIs for investing in or redeeming units of the schemes.
-It is to be noted that such permissions are subject to conditions set out in the aforesaid regulations.
+Such permissions are subject to conditions set out in the aforesaid regulations.

 Can an NRI invest in foreign currency?